Gambling in Brazil: Current situation of gambling in Brazil

 Recently, Brazil has taken significant steps towards the regulation of online gambling and betting with the enactment of Law 14.790 on December 29, 2023.
 Known as the "Law of Bets," this legislation aims to bring transparency, security, and integrity to the online betting market, covering both sports betting and online casino games.
 The law introduces clear guidelines for payment methods, customer support, advertising, and measures to prevent money laundering and fraud.

 In a significant crackdown on illegal online gambling in Brazil, approximately 2,000 unauthorized websites are set to be taken offline in October 2024.
 The Ministry of Finance has released an updated list of 205 sites linked to 93 companies authorized to operate nationwide, along with 22 sites with state licenses.
 Users of unauthorized platforms are advised to withdraw their funds by October 10, 2024.
 The government is implementing strict measures, including prohibiting credit card use for online betting and creating an inter-ministerial working group to address the issue.
 Concerns about money laundering and the impact on vulnerable populations, particularly Bolsa Família beneficiaries, have prompted investigations and discussions on potential regulatory changes.
 President Lula has characterized online sports betting debt as a "dependency issue," emphasizing the need for comprehensive action to protect citizens and regulate the industry effectively.

 Brazil has considered the legalization of commercial casinos but have shelved those plans as of 2025.

+In July 2026, Brazil's Finance Ministry announced that betting ads would soon have to start featuring "tobacco style" warnings and disclaimers.
+In an interview in July, ANJL President Plínio Lemos Jorge noted that Brazil's gambling sector jumped from "BRL3.1 billion ($620 million) between January and May 2025 to BRL5.89 billion" in 2026.